Qursom/ecommerence-store-backend/readme.md

-## Angular Frontend Backend Integration with Express and MongoDB
+## Eccomerence Store Application  with Backend in NodeJS and MongoDB
-Welcome to our Angular frontend backend integration project!
-This repository houses the backend functionality for our Angular frontend application, enabling users to perform CRUD (Create, Read, Update, Delete) operations on products.
+Welcome to our Eccomerence-Store-backend  project!
+This repository houses the backend functionality for our Eccomerence-store-application, enabling users to perform CRUD (Create, Read, Update, Delete) operations on products.
 Our server is built on Express, interacts with dynamic data stored in MongoDB, and follows the REST API architecture along with the MVC design pattern.

 ## Features
 **CRUD Operations:** Users can seamlessly Create, Read, Update, and Delete products through our RESTful API endpoints.